Adult Therapy

 Counseling is not only a form of support, but an opportunity to gain insight into why we may make various decisions, feel certain feelings, and process events and experiences in order to keep growing in our life journey.
 We learn new strategies that lead to feeling more productive and engaged in our lives.
 It is true that the work of psychotherapy can trigger moments of uncomfortable feelings that are processed in sessions.
 Part of creating change, and processing emotions, is talking about such experiences so that they have less power in our daily living.

-In the beginning, it is encouraged that individuals be open to participating in counseling on a weekly basis.
+In the beginning, it is encouraged that individuals be open to participating in counseling on a weekly basis however it is also understood that it is a time and financial investment.
+The frequency of sessions based on your needs will be discussed in your intake.
 Your goals and progress will be regularly discussed as a means of determining the length of time in counseling.
 On average, individuals participate in counseling from 3 months- 1 year based on symptoms.

-Counseling sessions are typically 50 minutes.
-If you desire an extended session, this may be arranged in advance.
+Individual counseling sessions are typically 45 minutes or 60 minutes.
+If you desire an extended session, this may be arranged too